Oakesso/seloger.com/README.md

 seloger.com
 ===========

-Get Data from the Real Estate french website "seloger.com" can work with TOR to fetch data anonymously.
+Get Data from the Real Estate french website "seloger.com" for the Paris districts.
+Can work with TOR and DNS configuration to get your data anonymously / The conterpart is that your crawling time slow a lot / On the other and it's quite fundamental to respect websites availability we want to play it fair.
+We are not savages,no right?.

 11/24/2014 :
 Actually the code has not been updated, the website configuration as changed so the code report some errors.
+I need to adapat to the new website conf.